oddbear/GoXLR-TouchPortal-Plugin/README.md

 Created for **both Windows and Mac OS X** (different builds)

 WARNING: From next version (1.4.4+) of the GoXLR App there will be some breaking changes for this plugin.
-Therefor a updated version of this plugin is required (v0.17.0+). <br />
+Therefor a updated version of this plugin is required (for SD v0.17.0+). <br />
 All versions before this, you will have problems fetching the list of the profiles.

 The plugin therefor supports: